-The Stablecoin difficulty chart provides the current Stablecoin difficulty (SBC diff) target as well as a historical data graph visualizing Stablecoin mining difficulty chart values with SBC difficulty adjustments (both increases and decreases) defaulted to today with timeline options of 1 day, 1 week, 1 month, 3 months, 6 months, 1 year, 3 years, and all time.
+The Stablecoin difficulty chart plots the Stablecoin difficulty target over time and the current Stablecoin difficulty (SBC diff) target.
+Including a historical data graph visualizing SBC mining difficulty chart values with Stablecoin difficulty jumps and adjustments (both increases & decreases) defaulted to today with timeline options of 1 day, 1 week, 1 month, 3 months, 6 months, 1 year, 3 years, and all time.

 Stablecoin Difficulty Increase

-The Stablecoin difficulty adjustment levels are calculated using the daily difficulty average data points in the Stablecoin difficulty graph.
+The Stablecoin difficulty data levels are calculated using the daily difficulty average data points in the Stablecoin difficulty graph.